 New Dawn will operate as a production fund, by making additional funding available for film productions and by supporting film makers in setting up networks.

 Who can apply

 Applications for New Dawn can only be submitted by an independent production company (a legal entity) based in one of the participating countries of New Dawn, that produces and exploits films and other visual productions on a continuous basis.
-The participating countries are: Belgium, Finland, Ireland, Luxembourg, The Netherlands, Norway, Portugal and Sweden.
+The participating countries are: Belgium, Finland, Ireland, Luxembourg, The Netherlands, Norway, Portugal, Sweden and Canada.

 New Dawn is open for applications that are in accordance with its mission.
-An integral part of the application is a joint motivation by the producer, writer and director reflecting on how they and the production connect to this mission.
+An integral part of the application is a joint motivation by the producer, writer and director reflecting on how they connect to this mission.

 Eligible are film productions that meet all of the following criteria: